Jegsu/CardioHelper/README.md

 # CardioHelper

-Simple step counter app with a chronometer that tracks your activity!
+Android step counter app with a chronometer that tracks your activity!
 Exercise sessions can be viewed later from the history tab.
 Clicking an exercise session reveals your traveled path on a map!
+Made with Kotlin.

 # App Implements these features